 Digital Pianos

 Some keyboards have stands built-in, or that screw in with pedals attached.
 They’re often designed to look like small upright pianos.
 These are generally what people call “digital pianos.”
 They’re not necessarily any better or worse than “slab” style keyboards.
-They tend to look much better and cost more, but they’re also less portable.
+They tend to look better aesthetically, but they’re also much less portable and cost more.

 Pedals

 Some keyboards come with pedals, some do not.
 Some come with 2 or 3 pedal units, which is great, but one pedal is all that’s needed for beginners.
-Avoid the “switch” pedals.
+Avoid square “switch” pedals.
 Get a piano style pedal.
-Most of the single pedals are compatible with most keyboards, but not always!
-If you want to wait and get a decent pedal later, that’s fine since brand new beginners won’t need a pedal right away.
+Most single pedals are compatible with most keyboards, but not always!
+If you want to wait and get a decent pedal later, that’s fine since brand-new beginners won’t generally need a pedal right away.